Thin And Thick Skin: Know The Differences Here

 What Is Thin Skin?

-- Stratum basale or Stratum germinativum: It is the deepest layer of the epidermis and contains melanocytes (cells that produce melanin).
+- Stratum basale or Stratum germinativum: It is the deepest layer of the epidermis and contains melanocytes (cells that produce melanini XA natural substance produced by the body that helps provide pigmentation to the skin, hair, and eyes. ).

 - Stratum spinosum: It has 8-10 cells layers and contains the dendritic cells (a type of immune cells).